ksdicecream/ksdicecream/README.md

 - 👋 Hi, I’m @ksdicecream
 - 👀 I’m interested in coding, AI, and science
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java(Enterprise Web Dev) and Swift(iPhone Apps)
 - 💞️ I’m looking to collaborate on websites and games
 - 📫 How to reach me ...